-The applied nutrition major allows the student to pursue one of three concentrations: dietetics, environmental nutrition, and institutional and school nutrition management.
+The applied nutrition major allows the student to pursue one of three concentrations: dietetics, environmental nutrition, and culinary nutrition.
 There is an option to minor in applied nutrition as well.

 The dietetics track is for those interested in careers in nutrition counseling, public health nutrition, community nutrition, wellness, food and food-service management.
 The program is accredited by the Accreditation Council for Education in Nutrition and Dietetics, the accrediting agency for the Academy of Nutrition and Dietetics.
 Students

 who complete the concentration qualify to sit for a national exam to become a dietetic technician, registered (DTR).
 Completing the dietetics concentration is also the first step to becoming a registered dietitian (RD).
 To become an RD, students must also complete an accredited internship at a university, healthcare facility, community agency, or food-service corporation.
 After the internship, the student must then pass a national accreditation exam.